 Part 2: How to recover deleted contacts from Android

-Instead of doing all of the steps above, it is safer and easier to restore contacts on Android using Dr.Fone - Android Data Recovery.
+Instead of doing all of the steps above, it is safer and easier to restore contacts on Android using Dr.Fone - Data Recovery (Android).

 World's 1st Android smartphone and tablet recovery software.

-- Recover Android data by scanning your Android phone & tablet directly.
+- Recover Android data by scanning your Android phone & tablet directly without root.